 - Blurred or distorted vision

 Symptoms can last a few minutes to a few hours or more and may come and go.
 Any cases of vertigo that last more than a few minutes or that result in falling or blacking out need to be reported to a healthcare professional as soon as possible.
 This is essential as it is important to check for other symptoms in order to rule out other more serious underlying conditions that might be causing the vertigo.

 Vertigo is often the result of some sort of inner ear problem.
 Some of the common inner ear issues we see in our patients who suffer from vertigo include:

 Meniere’s disease.
 This disorder also affects the deep inner ear and is thought to be caused by increased pressure in the ear.
 Usually it is the accumulation of fluid in the inner ear that causes this pressure.
-It can cause episodes of vertigo and other disturbances such as ringing in the ears and hearing loss which can also affect balance.
+It can cause episodes of vertigo and other disturbances such as ringing in the ears and hearing loss, which can also affect balance.

 Vestibular neuritis or labyrinthitis.
 Another inner ear problem that is common in people who suffer from vertigo, this condition is usually related to infection in the ear.
-The infection leads to inflammation, swelling, and irritation in the inner and affect the nerves that communicate with the brain and help control balance, movement, and stability.
+The infection leads to inflammation, swelling, and irritation in the inner ear and affects the nerves that communicate with the brain and help control balance, movement, and stability.

 Vertigo can also have its roots in other conditions such as:

 - Head, back, or neck injury that affects the spine and nerves

 - Brain problems like stroke, aneurism, blood clots, or tumors

 - Certain medications that can affect the ears or hinder balance